-If you want to learn more and are up for some heavy reading, you could check out this 2001 report from Hong Kong detailing how store environments impact shopping behaviors.
+If you want to learn more and are up for some heavy reading, you could check out this 2001 report from a City University of Hong Kong researcher detailing how store environments impact shopping behaviors.

 1. Store layout

 When it comes to a store’s layout, nothing is left to chance.

 At the mall, for example, the most appealing items may be placed front and center at the entrance to convince you to walk in.

 Then, on your right, you’ll find some of the most profitable items in the store.
 For whatever reason, we are programmed to veer right when entering, and stores want the next thing we see to be something profitable.

 Of course, clearance racks will be in the very back so you need to pass everything else before you can reach the discounted merchandise.
 As a bonus, the long walk keeps you in the store longer.